grondilu/bitcoin-bash-tools/README.md

 ### Mnemonics

-It is possible to store the keys of a hierarchical deterministic wallet in biological memory using mnemonics methods.
-Bitcoin-bash-tools offers two methods for this purpose : the first one is an implementation of the dedicated BIP, and the other is a method based on long known mnemonics techniques.
+It is possible to store the keys of a hierarchical deterministic wallet in biological memory using mnemonics.
+There are at least two ways to do so : the first one is to follow the dedicated BIP, and the other is used known memory techniques.

 <a name=bip39 />